bimalmagar10/simple-product-listing/README.md

 ## Introduction
-:rocket: This is a simple firbase authentication project is built with [Next.js](https://nextjs.org/).This is just for learning purpose.
+:rocket: This is a simple firebase authentication project built with [Next.js](https://nextjs.org/).This is just for learning purpose.I could built more resuable components but as I said this is just fro learning purpose.

 ## Getting Started